 Ashley’s recent work explores interactive narrative through the world of virtual reality and games.
-She is the screenwriter of Songs of the Lost (Manchester International Festival 2019) and Museum of Symmetry (National Film Board of Canada, 2018) which won the Canadian Screen Award for Best Virtual Reality Game (2019) for its excellence in digital storytelling.
+She is the screenwriter of Songs of the Lost (Manchester International Festival 2019) and Museum of Symmetry (National Film Board of Canada, 2018).
+Museum of Symmetry won the Canadian Screen Award for Best Virtual Reality Game (2019) for its excellence in digital storytelling.
 It has also won awards for Interactive Production - Fiction (NUMIX), Best Out of Body Experience (North Bend Film Festival) and the People’s Choice Award for Interactive Experience (FIVARS).

 The author of the poetry collections Cosmica Cosita (forthcoming, Caleta Olivia, 2019), Ambient Technology (Metatron, 2018) and I Am Here (Metatron, 2014), Ashley’s poetry has been anthologized within Canada and internationally, and been translated and published in multiple languages.
 She has been named one of the best living poets in Quebec and her work has been compared to the likes of Pablo Neruda.
 She was named one of Canada’s 30 Under 30 poets (In/Words Press).

 She is the founder and managing editor of Metatron Press (2014).
 Metatron is known for their sassy and stylish books by emerging writers, cutting-edge approach to digital publishing, annual Metatron Prize for Rising Authors, and unique, dynamic events.